diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-05-15-using-contract-testing-for-your-microsservices.md

 Let's look at an example to understand how it works.

-Every contract needs at least one consumer and at least one producer.
+Every contract needs at least one consumer and one producer.
 We will implement in Python (using Flask) a simple client-server interaction.
 The server has an endpoint for requesting the stock ticker of a company.
-For example, when performing a rest request to /ticker/Amazon, it should answer with "AMZN".
+For example, when performing a GET request to `/ticker/Amazon`, it should answer with `AMZN`.

 ```python
 from flask import Flask